SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

     Sendable functions are a subtype of non-sendable, in the same way that escaping is a subtype of non-escaping

+    Metatypes are always implicitly sendable.
+    For example, `Int.Type`, the type produced by the expression `Int.self`, is sendable.

 ..
 OUTLINE
     .. _Concurrency_MainActor: